 The scenario is already known under the keyword Track&Trace, or traceability, meaning you want to record the life cycle of a product from the cradle to the grave and thus make it transparent.
-In the meantime, there are some products in retail with QR code that are supposed to make exactly this possible.
+In the meantime, there are some products in retail with QR codes that are supposed to make exactly this possible.
 These are efforts of individual companies, not disruptive upheavals of an industry.

 The right key technology was not lacking.
 Companies have powerful and proven systems at their disposal, as well as the necessary cloud technology at fair conditions.
 The problem is that the business case often doesn’t pay off for practical reasons.
-It fails due to an inadequate IT infrastructure at suppliers, necessary investments in marking technology, hardware and software, personnel and an imbalance between value-added recipients and cost bearers.
+It fails due to an inadequate IT infrastructure at suppliers, necessary investments in marking technology, hardware and software, personnel, and an imbalance between value-added recipients and cost bearers.

 The return on investment is not immediately and directly apparent.
 Consumers want to know where their products come from, but they don’t want to pay for this service, nor do they want to check this by regularly scanning the goods.
 Consumers trust brands, although it is the distributors and the logisticians who ensure the safe transport of goods and their distribution.
 Part of the brand can be a traceability system, but it doesn’t have to be.